 Sagacious IP’s Approach to IDS Management

 Sagacious IP manages a client’s patent portfolio, and the IDS team can fetch a PAIR Correspondence Report wherein the team can review the recent office actions received for different patent applications.

 While there is no hard deadline to file an IDS, one should perform the task within three months of receiving an office action to avoid the fee/RCE.
 Along with preparing IDSs, the team also supports filing the IDS for the client.
 The overall process helps the clients save time as our team obtains the list of references to be cited, prepares IDS, and files and uploads the documents on PAIR.

 Our IDS team streamlines the IDS management process to add to the convenience of our clients, helping clients focus on other legal requirements.
 Timely filing of IDS saves clients money by avoiding the USPTO Fees and RCE Fees on missing deadlines.

 The increase in global patent filings has made managing IDS-related tasks difficult for IP/patent attorneys, law firms, and even solo practitioners.
 An effective way of reducing this burden is by outsourcing these tasks to seasoned IP service providers.
 Doing so saves the time and costs associated with in-house IDS management and shall help the attorneys and corporates to centrally manage the prior-arts in an optimized way.

 If you are a business or an individual inventor looking for IDS-related services, getting expert guidance is crucial.
 Sagacious IP’s Information Disclosure Statement Preparation service involves drafting IDS for submission to the patent office.
 This drafting can be triggered at any time, starting from Application Filing to Notice of Allowance issues.
 To know more about IDS management, visit our webinar here.

-– Rashi Sethi (IPMS) and the Editorial Team
+– Rashi Sethi, Chandani Sharma (IPMS) and the Editorial Team